bebi7349-dot/CPP_CODE_LIBERAY/README.md

 💡 Recommendations / Tips

 *Start with basics before moving to OOP and advanced topics.
 *Practice small programs for each concept.
 *Use STL for efficient coding.
 *Comment your code and organize projects in folders.
 *Track progress with GitHub to showcase your learning.

 ✨ Contribution

 *Add more examples for each topic
 *Improve code readability

-*Suggest new C++ topics or projects
+*Suggest new C++ topics
 ---
-Thank you for checking out this project!
+Thank you for checking out this repo
 If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
 Happy coding in C++ 🚀
 ---